thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## One sentence summary
 When you don't have the time to complete all your daily reviews, use this to create a special filtered deck that makes sure you will only review the cards that are most different from the rest of your reviews.

+## Note to readers
+I would really like to integrate this into anki somehow but am not knowledgeable enough about how to do it, how to manage anki versions, how to handle different platforms etc. All help is much appreciated!

 ## Other features
 * Search for cards in your collection using semantic queries (i.e. typing something with a close `meaning` to a card will find it even if no words are in common).
 * Group your cards by semantic cluster using various algorithms (k-means, minibatch k-means, DBSCAN, agglomerative clustering).
 The topic of each cluster can then be added as tag to your cards.
 Here's an example on my med school cards: